2023 United States Mixed Doubles Curling Championship

 The 2023 United States Mixed Doubles Curling Championship were held from February 28 to March 5, 2023, at the Wings Event Center in Kalamazoo, Michigan.
 The championship featured sixteen teams, split into two pools of eight teams.
 After a round-robin within each pool, the top three teams from each pool advanced to a single-elimination playoff bracket.

-The winning team will represent the United States at the 2023 World Mixed Doubles Curling Championship in Gangneung, South Korea.
+The winning team represented the United States at the 2023 World Mixed Doubles Curling Championship in Gangneung, South Korea.

 Teams

 The teams competing in the 2023 championship were: